 If you have any leaks you can go ahead and fix those areas and go around making sure the tape is secure.

-8. Cover your piece with a box to protect it.
 This is an important step so that nothing (like lint) will float onto the surface of your resin flower while it's curing.
+To cover your curing resin, you can use a box, a Rubbermaid container or anything that will not come close to the surface of your resin art while covering it.

 If for some reason you can’t add the layers during the gel stage and your piece has gone into a hard cure, you can wait for 24 hours and then sand the surface with 80 grit sandpaper, wipe it clean, and then go ahead and add the next layer.